jonkrohn/DLTFpT/README.md

 This repository is home to the code that accompanies [Jon Krohn's](www.jonkrohn.com) *Deep Learning with TensorFlow, Keras, and PyTorch* series of video tutorials.

-There are three sets of video tutorials in the series:
+There are three sets of video tutorials in the series, which together parallel the entirety of the content in the book [Deep Learning Illustrated](https://www.deeplearningillustrated.com/):

 1. [Deep Learning with TensorFlow, Keras, and PyTorch](https://learning.oreilly.com/videos/deep-learning-with/9780136617617) (released in Feb 2020)
 2. [Deep Learning for Natural Language Processing, 2nd Ed.](https://learning.oreilly.com/videos/deep-learning-for/9780136620013) (Feb 2020)